OfirIsakov/TheWatcher/README.md

 # TheWatcher
 You know when you want to watch a movie online but cant find a reliable pirated source?

 Well now you can find a reliable-ish source easily

+Scoot around in a see of scraped publicly opened servers that host your favorite movies and TV series!